 The anime was famous for this throughout Johto, causing Brock and Misty's characters to be easily summed up as "movable background".
 The writing staff did end up employing a variation of Rotating Arcs in later seasons, but only two characters have such arcs going at a time — leaving Brock and Max almost eternally Out of Focus and Misty Put on a Bus (and May and Dawn Put on a Bus at their arcs' conclusion).
 Fan reaction has been mixed, to say the least.

 Almost all of Dawn's Pokémon got very little screen-time due to a certain Piplup hogging all the limelight.
-You know, thatPiplup.
-Her Pachirisu in particular suffered from Out of Focus, getting less screen-time than all of her other Out of Focus Pokémon combined.
+Her Pachirisu in particular suffered from this, getting less screen-time than all of her other Pokémon combined.
 To make matters even worse, Piplup is seen as a major annoyance by many fans, resulting in it becoming The Scrappy of the Diamond & Pearl era.

 And now the Team Rocket trio.
 As of Best Wishes, they no longer appear in every episode, and when they do, it's for a short amount of time.
 Granted, there are many who actually prefer this, as the short time they spend doing important things is usually plot-important, as opposed to the years they've been in every episode solely for comic relief or as chew toys.

 Mahou Sensei Negima!: given the size of the cast, it was inevitable that just about every character other than Negi would fall into this at some point.
-The most notable ones are Kaede (who after a brief day in the limelight chapter early on hasn't had much plot relevance outside of being additional muscle for the group), Anya (who was in focus for all of a dozen or so chapters before getting stuck as a Damsel in Distress), and Ayaka (who hasn't shown up at all since the Magic World arc started note Okay, about half of the class hasn't shown up since then, but the others that got left behind were minor characters at best).
+The most notable ones are Kaede (who after a brief day in the limelight chapter early on doesn't get much plot relevance outside of being additional muscle for the group), Anya (who was in focus for all of a dozen or so chapters before getting stuck as a Damsel in Distress), and Ayaka (who doesn't show up at all for quite a while once the Magic World arc starts note Okay, about half of the class doesn't show up for a long time from this point, but the others that got left behind were minor characters at best).
 There's also Zazie, who was never in focus to begin with, despite being one of the series' most mysterious characters.

 Wolfram falls victim to this periodically.
 Although he's physically present in every episode, in some episodes his lines consist mainly of "Yuri!" yelled at regular intervals with different vocal inflections.
 At the start of the show, he was the loud, over-emotional but undeniably loyal accidental fiance; by the end of the first season, he narrowly avoids becoming The Artifact when the plot hits Cerebus Syndrome and turns into a drama after Conrad's apparent betrayal.
 He usually loses out to big brother Conrad, who gets quite a bit of Character Focus.
 Wolfram regains some ground at the end of season two, although he was unconscious for most of it.